jenoudet/alluxio/docs/en/operation/Metrics-System.md

 * Worker: The Alluxio worker process.
 * Client: Any process with the Alluxio client library.

+## Metric Types

+Each metric falls into one of the following metric types:

+* Gauge: Records a value
+* Meter: Measures the rate of events over time (e.g., "requests per minute")
+* Counter: Measures the number of times an event occurs
+* Timer: Measures both the rate that a particular event is called and the distribution of its duration

+For more details about the metric types, please refer to [the metrics library documentation](https://metrics.dropwizard.io/3.1.0/getting-started/)

 ## Metrics Sink Configuration

 A **sink** specifies where metrics are delivered to.